AresMUSH/aresmush/game/plugins/help/help/index.md

 ---
 # Help System

+If you are looking for basic help about how the game is played, check out the [MUSH 101 Tutorial](http://www.aresmush.com/mush-101)

-The MUSH help system is here to help you learn how to play.
+The MUSH help system is here to help you learn how to use the in-game commands.
+You can view the help files in the game using the `help` command, or on the game's Web Portal.
+The Web Portal help files are prettier and have hyperlinks that make them easier to read.

-The best way to get help is through the Web Portal.
-Type `website` to get the address.
+> **Tip:** Type `website` to get the address for the Web Portal.

-Throughout the help files, you'll find hyperlinks to other help topics.
-On the Web Portal, you can just click and follow the links.
-In the game, they will appear like so:  [Example](/help/login/connect) and you will have to type `help login connect` (without the slashes).
+If you're viewing help commands inside the game, the hyperlinks will appear in plain text like: "See \[Connecting to the Game\](/help/login/connect)".
+You will have to type `help login connect` (without the slashes) to view that help file.

 `help, help2, help3, etc.` - Shows each page of help topics.
 `help <topic name>` - Views a help topic.